jaeyk/tidytweetjson/README.md

-# Proquest-News-Analysis
+# proquest_parser

-This project uses Python to turn search results (in HTML format) from ProQuest newspaper archive into CSV files (see html_parsing) and R to preprocess (remove HTML tags, etc.,) these CSV fiels (see csv_preprocessing).
+This project uses Python to turn search results (in HTML format) from ProQuest newspaper archive into CSV files (see html_parsing).
+It also shows how to use R to preprocess (remove HTML tags, etc.,) these CSV fiels (see csv_preprocessing).

 ## Updates

-Proquest no longer allows users to save search results in HTML format.
-I updated my Python script to deal with this problem.
+- Proquest no longer allows users to download search results in HTML format.
+One way you can get around the problem is to print seasrch results and save them as HTML files.
+I updated my Python script according to this new method.

+- Cody Hennesy developed a test version of [factiva_parser](https://github.com/chennesy/factiva_parser).
+That might be useful to some of you working on Factiva data.